szasza576/kube-installation/README.md

    kubectl top nodes
    ```

-# Finally restart the nodes
+## Finally restart the nodes
-Very likely you also installed a new kernel and we made lot of configuration hence the best is to restart both of the nodes validate that our cluster survived a restart.
+Very likely you also installed a new kernel and we made lot of configuration hence the best is to restart both of the nodes to validate that our cluster survive a restart.

 Run: ```sudo reboot```